69th Siege Battery, Royal Garrison Artillery: Western Front

-The guns had been unloaded and overhauled by 16 April and next day the battery left for the front by lorry, the guns following by train, arriving at La Houssoye on 19 April.
-The battery joined 27th Heavy Artillery Group (HAG) supporting III Corps in Fourth Army.
+The guns had been unloaded and overhauled by 16 April.
+The next day, the battery left for the front by lorry, with the guns following by train and arriving at La Houssoye on 19 April.
+The battery joined the 27th Heavy Artillery Group (HAG) supporting III Corps in the Fourth Army.
 Shortly afterwards, 652 Company ASC was absorbed into the group's ammunition column.
-The gunners spent a week digging positions; two guns were ready for action by 27 April, all four on 29 April.
-They spent another 10 days preparing dugouts before firing their first rounds on 10 May to begin registering their guns on targets.
-It then carried out a few counter-battery (CB) shoots.
-On 19 May the battery came under the command of 30th HAG, a newly-arrived headquarters.
+The gunners spent a week digging positions; two guns were ready for action by 27 April, with all four ready by 29 April.
+They spent another 10 days preparing dugouts before firing their first rounds on 10 May, to begin registering their guns on targets.
+They then carried out a few counter-battery (CB) shoots.
+On 19 May, the battery came under the command of 30th HAG, a newly-arrived headquarters.